 This committee will review the current Mission and Vision Statements to ensure that they reflect the current mission and direction of the organization.
 The committee will make suggestions for change/modification and will solicit input from the general membership.

 The committee will evaluate the current bylaws, solicit changes, improvements, and clarification from the membership no later than 90 days prior to the annual meeting and make appropriate recommendations for modifications.

-New Clerk’s Institute/ Clerk’s Manual/Best Practices Committee

-This committee will evaluate the structure and content of the New Clerk’s Institute and make recommendations for expansion and/or improvement.
-This committee will also begin development of standards for the Clerk’s Manual and for the submission of Best Practices solutions.
-These tools are extremely important for the successful professional growth of all new Clerks of the Board as well as a means for implementing successful operational solutions.
-This committee will provide the Executive Committee with a report and recommendations for consideration.
+The Executive Committee shall serve as members of this committee.

 Awards and Recognition Committee

 The Awards and Recognition Committee shall consist of one representative from each Region and the Vice President of the Association who shall act as Chairperson.